Should You Buy a Patio Home?

 What Is a Patio Home?

-Patio homes are sometimes described by builders and planners as “zero-lot-line” homes, which are designed to reduce land use and better serve a high volume of homeowners by eliminating traditional backyards and separate lots between properties.
+Builders and planners sometimes describe patio homes as “zero-lot-line” homes, designed to reduce land use and better serve a high volume of homeowners by eliminating traditional backyards and separate lots between properties.

 Patio homes are typically part of larger patio home communities.
 These often have homeowners associations in place, which require monthly or annual dues to cover maintenance of communal areas.
 They may also offer clubs, events, and other social opportunities for residents.
 They tend to be popular for empty nesters who want to reduce home maintenance tasks or first-time buyers working with a limited budget.